 “Elijah will indeed come and restore all things; but I tell you that Elijah has already come, and they did not recognize him but did to him whatever they pleased.
 So also will the Son of Man suffer at their hands.” – Mt 17:11-12

-On September 18, 2007, Carnegie Mellon computer science professor named Randy Pausch gave his last lecture before dying pancreatic cancer and would die a year later at the age of 47.
-His talk was meant to encourage his children follow and achieve their childhood dreams with patience and persistence.
+On September 18, 2007, Carnegie Mellon computer science professor named Randy Pausch gave his last lecture before of dying pancreatic cancer a year later at the age of 47.
+His talk was meant to encourage his children to follow and achieve their childhood dreams with patience and persistence.
 Yet, millions of people have viewed his talk on YouTube, to see a man facing death with contagious energy, clear optimism, and a joyful purpose.
-One of his wise advices was about seeing challenges as opportunities: “Brick walls are there for a reason.
+One of his wise counsels was about seeing challenges as opportunities: “Brick walls are there for a reason.
 They let us show how badly we want things.”

 I find an interesting parallel in attitude between Randy and Jesus.
 After coming down the mountain after his Transfiguration, Jesus faced a brick wall with his disciples, who impatiently asked about the prophesized return of Elijah before the “day of the Lord” (Mal 3:23).
 They apparently have to come believe that such coming of the Messiah would bring them the rewards they (as the Jewish people) had been long promised for their faithfulness.
 They did understand that the return of Elijah was fulfilled in the mission of John the Baptist.
 But they failed to understand that suffering must precede the realization of hope.
 That in the spiritual life, something has to die for something greater to emerge.
 Like a caterpillar dying to its worm-like life to be transformed into a butterfly.
 Like a baby leaving the inner world of his or her mother’s womb to become alive in the outer world.
 Although I try to be patient, I find myself caught up at times expecting instant results and fruits, in prayer as in people.
 At times, I focus on certainty rather than confidence, needing to know that something will happen and clinging to fear rather than trusting that God knows best and will bring it about in God’s time and God’s way.
 I am challenged to trust God’s dream more than follow what I think best.